jwiegley/newartisans/posts/2017-04-18-haskell-and-z3.md

 Now with one function, I have either a predicate function I can use in Haskell, or an input for Z3 to find arguments for which it is true!

+Note that the typical approach of deeply embedding a DSL, and writing evaluators, requires those evaluators to know the intimate details of both semantic domains.
+What the categorical compilation approach does is to introduce the *lingua franca* of category theory, so that both domains only have to agree on a common abstract language.
+This means that every time you write a new set of instances, you've automatically created an interpreter for every input domain renderable into CCCs.
+It's like a toolbox whose power multiplies with each new set of instances.

 In addition to using Conal's work in Haskell, I'm also working on a
 [Coq rendering](https://github.com/jwiegley/category-theory/blob/master/Tools/Abstraction.v) of